 As an example of the creative workshops that can be attended, I facilitated a zine workshop where people could come and have a go at making one of these delightfully accessible publications out of one sheet of paper.
-The paper is folded in such a way that a simple >>
+The paper is folded in such a way that a simple >>>

-Photographs from left to right: the outside view looking towards the Beatrix Potter exhibition inside the new extended part of the building; inside view of the café space on the ground floor and the gallery space above with a long roof window letting lots of light in and; a view of my table after some tea and cake and reading some leaflets I gathered, as well as some zines I made during my research time in Birnam, 2024.
+Part of the building; inside view of the café space on the ground floor and the gallery space above with a long roof window letting in light during my research time in Birnam, 2024.
 Images, Louisa Preston.

-6-page plus cover booklet can be re-produced easily using a photocopier and distributed by hand or posted through the mail network.
+" " 6-page plus cover booklet can be re-produced easily using a photocopier and distributed by hand or posted through the mail network.
 Gathered round a large table in the BA studio we each worked to cut out pieces of text and images of interest for our respective zine in progress.
 A variety of pens and inks were used as well as different kinds of patterned and coloured papers.
 In this process of making, discussions flowed, and a sociable production experience ensued.
 Focusing on the experience of making, the architecture-in this case the workshop environment-enabled the publishing experience of making the zines, which in some cases is often valued and remembered more by participants than the zine itself.